-The Religious Services Department provide pastoral care and religious accommodation to individual and group religious beliefs and practices in accordance with the law, Federal regulations and BOP policy.
-The Chaplains offer religious worship, education, counseling, spiritual direction, support and crisis intervention to meet the diverse religious needs of inmates.
-BOP Chaplains also oversee the religious diet program, ceremonial religious meals and religious holiday observances.
+The Religious Services Department provide pastoral care and religious accommodation to individual and group religious beliefs and practices in accordance with the law, Federal regulations, and BOP policy.
+The Chaplains offer religious worship, education, counseling, spiritual direction, support, and crisis intervention to meet the diverse religious needs of inmates.
+BOP Chaplains also oversee the religious diet program, ceremonial religious meals, and religious holiday observances.
 All Chaplaincy Services' programming is directed to promote BOP reentry goals.
 The Life Connections and Threshold programs highlight our faith-based reentry priorities.
+You may not wear religious medallions outside your clothing.
+Only inside your clothing and in the chapel.